rancher/docs/content/rancher/v2.6/en/faq/networking/cni-providers/_index.md

 This network model is used when a routed L3 network is preferred.
 This mode dynamically updates routes at the OS level for Kubernetes workers.
 It's less sensitive to latency.

-CNI network providers using this network model include Calico and Romana.
+CNI network providers using this network model include Calico.
+Cilium can also be configured with this model although it is not the default mode.

 ![Unencapsulated Network]({{<baseurl>}}/img/rancher/unencapsulated-network.png)

 ### What CNI Providers are Provided by Rancher?

-Out-of-the-box, Rancher provides the following CNI network providers for Kubernetes clusters: Canal, Flannel, Calico and Weave.
+Out-of-the-box, Rancher provides the following CNI network providers for RKE Kubernetes clusters: Canal, Flannel and Weave.
+For RKE2 Kubernetes clusters: Canal, Calico and Cilium.
 You can choose your CNI network provider when you create new Kubernetes clusters from Rancher.

 #### Canal